 Children at Brimington Manor Infant and Nursery School near Chesterfield in Derbyshire raised an incredible £2,080 by taking part in a sponsored skipRead more

 After recovering from breast cancer, mother-of-three Ros raised more than £18,500 by spending a day at her office without her wig.Read more

 Single mother Clair ran the London Marathon in 2014 for World Cancer Research Fund UK after losing both her parents to cancer in the space of two years.Read more

-Dr Marc Gunter’s research into the effect of diet, physical activity and body weight on body metabolism and colorectal cancer development is funded by World Cancer Research Fund.Read more
+Dr Marc Gunter’s research into body metabolism and the development of colorectal cancer is funded by World Cancer Research Fund.Read more

 Inspired by the death of a close friend from bowel cancer, Ian embraced the healthy living message and spoke at our recent supporter event at the House of Commons.Read more